fsspec/adlfs/README.md

 The AzureBlobFileSystem accepts [all of the Async BlobServiceClient arguments](https://docs.microsoft.com/en-us/azure/storage/blobs/storage-quickstart-blobs-python).

-    By default, write operations create BlockBlobs in Azure, which, once written can not be appended.
+    By default,write operations create BlockBlobs in Azure, which, once written can not be appended.
 It is possible to create an AppendBlob using an `mode="ab"` when creating, and then when operating on blobs.
 Currently AppendBlobs are not available if hierarchical namespaces are enabled.
+.